Top 12 Power BI Dashboard Examples for 2025

 Why you need it: Price-Volume-Mix analysis is a powerful tool that you can expand with various additional KPIs to look for the factors that affect your revenues.
 Instead of relying on guesswork and vague feelings, you can pinpoint your key issues and opportunities and focus your energy on what matters.
 Once you understand what drives your revenues and profit margins, you can address deteriorating margins or stale product mixes to increase revenue.

 Zebra BI advantage: When you want to review your Price-Volume-Mix Variance for several product groups, you can switch to a view with small multiples.
 This is a way to show multiple charts (rendered to the same scale) on a single dashboard to enable easy comparison.
-It is one of the best ways to compare data and something we worked hard on making intuitive and easy-to-use.
+It is one of the best ways to compare data and something we worked hard on making intuitive and easy to use.

 Report page gallery